woossi0/suite/docs/usermanual/source/webmaps/easypublish/publish.rst

       *Selecting the tools for the published map*

 #.
-A dialog will show some HTML code that can be copied and included in a web page in order to embed the map.
+A dialog box will show some HTML code that can be copied and included in a web page in order to embed the map.
 You can change the values for the map size in the :guilabel:`Map Size` drop down boxes, or by changing the :guilabel:`Height` and :guilabel:`Width` values.
 The changes will automatically be reflected in the HTML.

    .. figure:: img/publish_html.png
       :align: center